JuliaLang/www_old.julialang.org/soc/projects/diffeq.md

 methods.
 Possible families of methods to implement are:

 - High Order Exponential Runge-Kutta Methods, including efficient expmv methods
-- Implicit-Explicit (IMEX) Runge-Kutta Methods
+- Implicit-Explicit (IMEX) Methods
+- Parallel ODE Methods
+- Runge-Kutta-Chebyschev Methods

+These methods are the basis of high-efficiency partial differential equation (PDE) solvers and are thus important to many communities like computational fluid dynamics, mathematical biology, and quantum mechanics.
+A

-**Recommended Skills**: Background knowledge in numerical analysis, numerical linear algebra, and the ability to write fast code.
+**Recommended Skills**: Background knowledge in numerical analysis, numerical linear algebra, and the ability (or eagerness to learn) to write fast code.

 **Expected Results**: Contributions of production-quality ODE/DAE solver methods.